Brandon-Schefstad/code-challenge-RL/README.md

 Hello!
 Within this repo you will find both the completed coding challenge for a to-do api as well as sample code from a full stack application I created.

-The To-do API is a full MERN stack application
+The To-do API is a full MERN stack application built using MVC design pattern.

 - API endpoint available at [https://backend-for-rl.cyclic.app/](https://backend-for-rl.cyclic.app/).
   - Also GET route available at [https://backend-for-rl.cyclic.app/api/todo/getAllTodos](https://backend-for-rl.cyclic.app/api/todo/getAllTodos)